 Here’s the merry crew of Band-itos

 Liz loves a captive audience.
-Telling colorful tales, she breathes even more life into the music of Sousa and his fellows.
+Telling colorful tales, she breathes even more life into the best band music ever written.
 As an ethnomusicologist, she has worked at festivals programming or managing everything from cowboy poets to mule teams to mariachi bands.
 Besides her obsession with John Philip Sousa and the Yiddish clarinetist, Naftule Brandwein, Liz is an expert gardener and chicken fancier.

 Unlike many of my bandmates, I never played in a high school or college band.
 I started playing clarinet in 2001 and now I’m making up for lost time.
 I also play with Doc Sprinsock and the SANCApators, the multigenerational KlezKids, and I host a monthly klezmer jam.

 Also toots with the Sammamish Symphony.
 Rumored to be a retired librarian from the University of Washington.

 Endowed from birth by nature with twelve incredibly agile fingers, and a love of silly hats – Robert wisely started with clarinet on October 31, 1969 at 15:30.
 Adding many other instruments over the years, he has played in a passel of bands beginning in junior high.
 Then there’s folk music with The Fyne Companions, Chanterelle French traditional, the Willy Nilly Shawm Band at renaissance faires, and more.
 Despite having a day job as a software engineer, he fell in love with the bass clarinet, and threatens to procure a contra bass clarinet…and possibly either a contra alto or a piccolo clarinet.
 Stand back…